Cell decomposition and dual boundary complexes of character varieties

-Currently, the full geometric P=W conjecture is only known for the Painlev\'{e} cases \cite{NS22,Sza19,Sza21}.
-Our major interest in this paper will be its weak form, the homotopy type conjecture \ref{conj:homotopy_type_conjecture}.
-Previously, this is only known in a few cases: rank $2$ with $g=0$ \cite{Kom15,Sim16}; the Painlev\'{e} cases mentioned above; singular character variety of any rank with $g=1$ and $k=0$ \cite{MMS22}; smooth wild character variety of any rank with $g=0$ and $k=1$ \cite{Su21}.
-Concerning Kontsevich's conjecture \ref{conj:Kontsevich_conjecture}, the only known general result is due to J.Kollar and C.Xu \cite{KX16}: If $X$ is log Calabi-Yau of dimension $\leq 5$, then $\mathbb{D}\partial X$ is a finite quotient of a sphere.
+We haven't said anything about the current state of the geometric P=W conjecture.
+Here we are.
+The full geometric P=W conjecture is known for: the Painlev\'{e} cases \cite{NS22,Sza19,Sza21}; the case $(g,k)=(1,0)$ or $(k,n)=(0,1)$ \cite[Thm.B]{MMS22}.
+Our major interest in this paper is its weak form, i.e. the weak geometric P=W conjecture \ref{conj:homotopy_type_conjecture}.
+Previously, this is only known in a few cases: $G=SL_2(\mathbb{C})$ \cite{Kom15,Sim16,FF23}; the Painlev\'{e} cases as above; singular character variety of any rank with $g=1$ and $k=0$ \cite{MMS22}; smooth wild character variety of any rank with $g=0$ and $k=1$ \cite{Su21}.